 - You can always ask to see a portfolio of the Mappers work.

-- Always agree a price.
+- Always agree on a price.
 Most school maps will take at least 1 day for surveying and 1 day for the cartography.
-Therefore a minimum price will be in the region of £150 to £300 for a map, depending on the complexity and size of your site and the travel costs of the Mapper.
+However, the price will depend on the complexity and size of your site and the travel costs of the Mapper.

-- Please note that British Orienteering does not endorse any mapping work completed by any practioners and any agreement is between the school and mapper
+- Please note that British Orienteering does not endorse any mapping work completed by any practitioners and any agreement is between the school and mapper

 Features of a good school map

-- Whole map should fit onto an A4 size piece of paper, without being crammed.
+- The whole map should fit onto an A4 size piece of paper, without being crammed.